allaboutevemirolive/Project-Euler-Solutions/README.md

 ### Credits
 Thanks to [Lewis Lovette](https://github.com/LewisLovette) for building this glorious table.

+### Academic Code of Honour
+If you have not solved a problem, academic code of honour restricts you from viewing the solutions of those problems.

 ### License
 All code is released under the GNU General Public License v3.0, unless specified otherwise.